ahvar/frontend-nanodegree-resume/README.md

 * **js/jQuery.js**: The jQuery library.
 * **css/style.css**: Contains all of the CSS needed to style the page.
 * **README.md**:
-The GitHub readme file.
 * and some images in the images directory.

-## Your starting point...
-### js/helper.js
-Within helper.js, you’ll find a large collection of strings containing snippets of HTML.
-Within many snippets, you’ll find placeholder data in the form of `%data%` or `%contact%`.

 Each string has a title that describes how it should be used.
 For instance, `HTMLworkStart` should be the first `<div>` in the Work section of the resume. `HTMLschoolLocation` contains a `%data%` placeholder which should be replaced with the location of one of your schools.

-### Your process:
+#### Sections

 The resume has four distinct sections: work, education, projects and a header with biographical information.
-You’ll need to:

-1. Build four JSON objects, each one representing a different resume section.
-The objects that you create need to follow the schema below exactly.
-Property names are case-sensitive.
-Make sure your JSON objects are formatted correctly using <a href="http://jsonlint.com/" target="_blank">JSONlint.com</a>.
+Resumebuilder.js contains four JSON objects, each one representing a different resume section.
+For example:

-* `bio` contains:
+** `bio` contains:

             name : string
             role : string